 It comes with a 60-inch folding spray boom.
 It covers enough distance to spray any liquid fertilizer, weed killer, or de-icer around your properties.

 The sturdy 100 psi diaphragm-type pump maintains consistent pressure and runs longer.
 If you run out of liquid while spraying, it won’t damage the pump.
 This is great as you don’t have to worry about accidentally running dry and damaging the pump.

 The sprayer comes with an adjustable spray wand that can generate a stream up to 30 feet.
 You can further extend it by attaching it to a 19-foot hose.

 The storage tank rests on two pneumatic tires.
-The low-profile tires are very stable even when using on rough terrain.
+The low-profile tires are very stable even when used on rough terrain.

 Attaching the power supply from your tractor to the sprayer is straightforward.
 The two-wire fused wiring harness lets you quickly connect the electrical connection without needing any tools.

 See More Information about: John Deere Tow-Behind Sprayer

 2. NorthStar Tow-Behind Trailer Broadcast & Spot Sprayer

 If you’re looking for a tow behind sprayer with a 100% continuous duty rating, NorthStar Trailer broadcast, and spot sprayer is the best option.